apache/zeppelin/docs/development/helium/writing_spell.md

 ---
 layout: page
-title: "Writing a new Spell"
+title: "Writing a new Helium Spell"
 description: "Spell is a kind of interpreter that runs on browser not on backend.
 So, technically it's the frontend interpreter. "
-group: development
+group: development/helium
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");